 Long Term Foster Care

-If you are currently a carer, and have decided you want to become a long-term foster carer, then you’ll be providing an essential fostering service.
+If you are currently a carer and have decided you want to become a long term foster carer, then you’ll be providing an essential fostering service.
 You’ll be making a real difference in the life of children and young people in care and will be helping them create a new life for themselves and develop as people.
-As well as being able to enjoy the rewarding experience of helping a child grow into a successful adult, you’ll also be awarded a higher than normal fostering allowance.
-You’ll be provided specialist foster parenting training and support to ensure you have everything you need to provide an excellent service.
+As well as being able to enjoy the rewarding experience of helping a child grow into a successful adult, you’ll also be awarded a higher than normal long term fostering allowance.
+You’ll also be provided with specialist foster parenting training and support to ensure you have everything you need to provide an excellent service.

-Once you express your interest in providing a more permanent placement, your supervising social worker will compare your skills and experience with the children and young people in need of such care.
-If there is a match then your social worker will contact you to pass on the relevant information so that you can make the right decision for you and your family.
+Once you express your interest in providing a more permanent foster care placement, your supervising social worker will compare your skills and experience with the children and young people in need of such care.
+If there is a match, your social worker will contact you to pass on the relevant information so that you can make the right decision for you and your family.

 By becoming a long term foster parent with Excel Fostering, you’ll be changing the lives of children and young people in your local authority.
 All you need is to be over 21 years of age, be in good health and have a spare bedroom in your home.
 Learn more about long term foster care requirements.

 If you are not currently a foster parent and wish to apply to become a long term foster carer, or for any other types of foster care services we offer to local authorities in your area, then we’d love to hear from you.
 Get in touch with one of our expert team today.
 You can contact us by phone on 01253 712734 or by using our online contact form.